vfarcic/devops24/manuscript/01-sts.md

 W> ## A note to GKE users
 W>
 W> Please change `hostname` to `ip` in the command that follows.
 The `jsonpath` should be `{.status.loadBalancer.ingress[0].ip}`.
+W> Please note that GKE Ingress spins up an external load balancer and it might take a while until the IP is generated.
+Therefor, you might need to repeat the command that follows until you get the IP.

 W> ## A note to minikube users
 W>